vfmd/vfmd-spec/doc/specification.md

 To obtain the corresponding _unordered-list-item-processed line sequence_, we need to remove the _unordered list starter string_ from the beginning of the first line.
+Since the second line is a [blank line], no processing is done on the second line.

 The first _unordered-list-item-processed line sequence_ is therefore: